fronteers/website/src/nl/blog/2019/12/wordpress-for-developers-who-hate-wordpress.md

 ---
-title: "WordPress for developers who hate WordPress"
+title: 'WordPress for developers who hate WordPress'
 date: 2019-12-11
 author: Luc Princen
 categories:
     - Adventskalender
 ---

 WordPress is now over sixteen years old.
 In those sixteen years it’s grown to power over 33% of the ten million most popular websites.
 And yet, the most popular system for publishing websites is one of the most hated systems for developers.
 At least according to the Stack Overflow developer survey who ranked WordPress as the most dreaded platform to work with this year.
 It has been in the top three for years now.

 WordPress has a reputation among developers that it’s cumbersome, slow to load and insecure.
 This is true in a lot of cases, but I’d like to show you that it is possible to build modern and easy to maintain websites, plugins and themes with WordPress.